 Testing Tacos El Tio

 With a long list of Mexican cuisine options, we made our way toward downtown.
-There are a high concentration of restaurants near the Central Avenue corridor, so finding backyard dining options is fairly simple.
+There is a high concentration of restaurants near the Central Avenue corridor, so finding backyard dining options is fairly simple.
 This visit we chose Tacos El Tio, which is located at 78 N. 10th Street.
 Just a few blocks north of Central Avenue, the small eatery was easily identified, as we approached from the south.
 Inside, we found that they have enough seating for around 30 people.
 They also do a good amount of carry-out business, as was apparent from the steady stream of customers at the counter.
 While some people may feel out of place, I have gotten used to the odd looks that taking photos can elicit from others.
 I think most are just curious where the photos will end up being published.

 Mexican Street Tacos